Biz Features

 origin_8998830

-One buzzword making its way through marketing departments and ad agencies all over the world is “TOFU” or Top Of the Funnel.
-You will often encounter this or some other similar acronyms and ideas wherever demand generation and lead generation are discussed.
+One buzzword making its way through marketing departments and ad agencies worldwide is “TOFU,” or Top of the Funnel.
+You will often encounter this or similar acronyms and ideas wherever demand generation and lead generation are discussed.

 Here are just a few examples of different sales funnel models: